Michael Armitage, CEO of Broadway Partners, the UK alternative fibre provider, tells Annie Turner there are no excuses for not being ambitious enough.

 “Whereas before people were skeptical about why they needed 100Mbps or Gigabit service, they're not skeptical anymore – they're fully signed up, in principle.”

-He concludes, “The government definitely gets that to have any hope of meetings targets, you're going to have supplier diversity and a mixed model, and that requires supportive regulations.
+He states, “The government definitely [understands] that to have any hope of meetings targets, you're going to have supplier diversity and a mixed model, and that requires supportive regulations.
 We will roll with the punches.
-We're not opinion leaders on the on the regulatory side, but we look what’s coming up with in terms of consultative responses.
+We're not opinion leaders on the regulatory side, but we look what’s coming up with in terms of consultative responses.
 Generally we agree with what they say – we don't allow much time [for] second guessing the regulator.